motonarikambara/Portfolio/content/home/subheader.md

 title = ""
 +++

-I am a master's student of Information and Conputer Science, Keio university.
+I am a master's student of Information and Computer Science, Keio university.
-I am studying vision and language (V&L), and service robot.
+I am studying vision and language (V&L), and home service robots.